 How We Manage and Treat Periodontal Disease

-The approach we take to treating and managing gum disease depends on the patient's case and stage of periodontal disease.
+The approach we take to treating and managing gum and bone disease depends on the patient's case and stage of periodontal disease.

 Preventing Gum Disease and Addressing Gingivitis